Listen Now: Site Selection For Emerging Industries

 Sponsored by

-According to that Confidence Index from Kearney, the U.S. has been ranked as the top destination in the world for foreign direct investment (FDI) for 11 consecutive years, thanks to its large consumer base, a predictable and transparent justice system, a productive workforce, a highly developed infrastructure and a business environment that fosters innovation.
-This was the report from the May/June 2023 issue of Business Facilities.
+One area of the site selection process that has undergone change, due to new and evolving options, is tax credits and incentives.
+Yet what has not changed is the value that tax credits and incentives for business relocations and expansions deliver to businesses.
+From job creation to research activities to renewable energy use and more, the proper application of tax credits and incentives to a project remains central to decision-making and the bottom line.

-More recently at Business Facilities LiveXchange Emerging Industries in Columbus, OH, we spoke with attendee and seasoned development consultant Michael Edgar for a brief chat on FDI trends.
-As Founder and President of SelectGlobal, Edgar has broad experience working with companies and communities to create FDI solutions.
-With a focus on small and medium-sized enterprises, he sat with Editorial Director Anne Cosgrove to share quick insight on factors that add up to achieving FDI project success.
+Earlier this month at Business Facilities LiveXchange Emerging Industries in Columbus, OH, we spoke with Sabrina Champagne, President of State Tax Credits at OnCentive, for a brief chat exploring the significant impact tax credits may have on a company’s bottom line when applied in relocation and expansion projects.
+Champagne and her team work to ensure their clients are capturing all the federal, state, and local tax credits available to the company’s specific situation.
+A proactive and dedicated focus on tax credits helps to reduce the total scope of these projects, both during and after the initial relocation or expansion.

-Click below to listen to this conversation on Foreign Direct Investment trends with Edgar.
-Share your thoughts and experiences on this topic in the Comments section below.
+Click below to listen to this conversation on Tax Credits with Champagne Share your thoughts and experiences on this topic in the Comments section below.
 This podcast will also be available on Apple Podcasts, Spotify, Amazon Music, iHeart Radio, Samsung Podcasts, and Podchaser.

 The 20th Annual Business Facilities LiveXchange will take place March 17-19, 2024 in Richmond, VA at the Omni Richmond Hotel.